 Goals for 2025

 My goal for the rest of this year is to create a workflow, rather than the game itself.
-Pixel Art takes time to master, so does a Game Engine.
+Pixel Art takes time to master, and so does a Game Engine.
 While I may have done some work in these two aspects, level design, environment design, and mechanics are some aspects I need to perfect first.

 So it’s simple.